Is SEO an Ongoing Process?

 7. Be patient

-If you’ve recently started or updated an SEO strategy, you may find yourself checking your analytics on a daily (or hourly basis).
+If you’ve recently started with SEO in-house or with a top SEO service provider, you may find yourself checking your analytics on a daily (or hourly basis).
 And while monitoring your results is certainly useful, it’s important to remember that SEO takes time.

 Patience is key, and being impatient can backfire.
 For example, let’s say you write a page that’s optimized for “best hotdogs in St Louis MO”.
 After four weeks, the page isn’t ranking when you type that keyword phrase into your search engine, so you get annoyed and go back.
 You change the content to be optimized for “best type of organic hotdog St Louis Missouri” (which, by the way, just sounds awkward).